Grandma had called for us to come the nine hour drive north.

 Oh ba, pass me the cream, Nellie.
 Anne surprised her with her tone.
 Just pass the cream.
 And stop making a big fuss about someone else’s family.
 Not yours.
 It’s not yours to say.

 The kids would take the places of their mamas, use that clean knife that she didn’t need and sometimes take a bite of sausage from their mother’s plate.
-Then they’d scurry back to the kickball game with the big cousins in the yard.
+Then they’d scurry back to the kickball game with the big cousins outside.

 The mothers would rise when satisfied, check to see if the men needed a coffee, and a little more slowly than before dinner, take the tub of dirty wash water and chuck it over the edge of the verandah.
-A new tub would be pumped with fresh water and a second rinse tub would accompany a half dozen dish dryers like the queen’s ladies-in-waiting.
+A new tub of fresh water pumped and a second rinse tub accompanied a half dozen dish dryers like ladies-in-waiting.